hassansuhaib/100-days-of-code/log.md

 **Time Spent in Coding:** ~ 2.5 hours.

 **Thoughts:** Had to take some hints from the discord server because I brainstormed but I was making a small mistake which I corrected later on.
 Started the course on FreeCodeCamp and I am loving it.
 The way they have made the website, the way the lessons are listed, the interactivity; they all make you wanna do more and more in a single sitting and just keep on learning.
 I'm excited about this new coding journey that I have started and I am proud of myself for overcoming my incosistency and lack of determination.

+### Day 4: February 16, 2020.

+**Today's Progrss:** Completed the chapter of Basic HTML and 50% of CSS

+**Time Spent in Coding:** ~1 hour

+**Thoughts:** Started off with HTMl and learnt about forms, labels, input, divs, radio input, checkboxes and buttons.
+Then in CSS, they taught me about color, fonts, inline styling, internal styling, external stylesheets, classes, ids, borders, padding and margin.
+I learnt these things before but I have forgotten about them so I am trying to fly throught the course for now.